rtwalton/OpticalPooledScreens/README.md

 ## Optical Pooled Screens of Essential Genes

-Code and computational tools related to the preprint publication *The phenotypic landscape of essential human genes*.
+Code and computational tools related to the preprint publication, [*The phenotypic landscape of essential human genes*](https://www.biorxiv.org/content/10.1101/2021.11.28.470116v1).

 For new projects using optical pooled screens, it is highly recommended to use the Github repository accompanying our upcoming Optical Pooled Screens protocol paper: https://github.com/feldman4/OpticalPooledScreens.